 - Interviews: If you have interviewed a person for an article, please record the interview and credit the person where necessary.

 - Events: If you would like to attend an event and write a review on behalf of ST.ART, please contact the editorial team as soon as possible to obtain a press pass and to guarantee your spot on the attendance list.
-Typically, we do not allow multiple reviewers to attend the same event, but there are exceptions to this.
+Typically, we do not allow multiple reviewers to attend the same event, nor do we allow the same reviewer to attend multiple events throughout the academic year, but there are exceptions to this.